 JAR files are based on the ZIP file format.

-Cautions when using the "JAR" tool on iSeries
+Some findings about the "JAR" tool on iSeries

 After reading Thomas Snyder's technical tip